-Licence holders and applicants are expected to consider quiet collection and delivery to of licensable goods when conducting late night deliveries.
+Licence holders and applicants are encouraged to consider whether quiet deliveries can be made to customers' premises when delivering licensable goods or conducting late night deliveries.
 Noise from delivery vehicles is a large source of complaints and could potentially result in a public nuisance.

 Licence holders and applicants need to introduce measures to minimise the impact, particularly of vehicle noise.
-The Licensing Authority recognises that deliveries from the licensed premises can sometimes be outside the control of the premises licence holder but usually expects the appointment of contractors who can carry out collections and deliveries using non-internal combustion engine vehicles.
+The Licensing Authority recognises that deliveries from the licensed premises can sometimes be outside the control of the premises licence holder but encourages the appointment of contractors who can carry out collections and deliveries using non-internal combustion engine vehicles.

-- 138. Whilst each premises is different and unique, there are several sources of noise and nuisance noise complaints that are common to many premises with a delivery service.
+- 129. Whilst each premises is different and unique, there are several sources of noise and nuisance noise complaints that are common to many premises with a delivery service.
 Any operating schedule for a premises with a delivery service should address potential nuisances such as:

 - Noise from delivery vehicles

 - Noise from drivers/riders awaiting pickup

 - Noise from the delivery

-- 139. All proposals for a delivery from the premises service are required show that 'quiet' vehicles (such as electric vehicles and bicycles, cargo bikes etc.) will be used unless there are exceptional reasons why this is not possible.
-Applicants will be asked to justify why they would be unable to use quiet vehicles and produce a plan for their introduction#
+All proposals for a delivery from the premises service are required show that 'quiet' vehicles (such as electric vehicles and bicycles, cargo bikes etc.) will be used unless there are exceptional reasons why this is not possible.
+Applicants will be asked to justify why they would be unable to use quiet vehicles and produce a plan for their introduction.